 Mad Max is every ounce the high-octane, adrenaline-pumping, gas-guzzling thrill ride that the summer hit Mad Max: Fury Road was.
 While not as polished as the movie, the video game adaptation of this movie franchise is one that can and does stand on its own feet.
+At times, these games can get so difficult that even pro gamers may need valorant hack or other PUBG cheats to get an upper hand and crack the game.

 Story-wise, the game is rather basic and simplistic.
 While it doesn’t reiterate any of the movie storylines like so many movie-based games do, it still keeps true to the core of the series.
 Avalanche’s interpretation of Max stays faithful to George Miller’s vision while still being its own character.
 The game begins with Max being ambushed by Scabrous Scrotus, warlord of Gas Town as well as son of Fury Road’s Immortan Joe, and his happy band of psychotic War Boys.
 Beaten, stripped, and left for dead with his beloved Interceptor stolen, Max vows to kill Scrotus and get his ride back.
 To help Max on his quest for vengeance is Chumbucket, a mechanic who believes Max to be a saint sent down from the Angel of Combustion to drive the greatest car the Wasteland has ever seen.